SG Flensburg-Handewitt: Supporters

 There are four official fan clubs of SG Flensburg-Handewitt.
 The largest is called "Hölle Nord" (Hell North).
 The other three are called "Die Wikinger" (The Vikings), "Nordlichter" (Northern Lights) and the "Alte Garde" (The Old Guard).
 Club songs include "Hier regiert Flensburg-Handewitt" by Andreas Fahnert and "Unvergleichliches".

+Cooperations

+SG Flensburg-Handewitt have sporting partnerships with SønderjyskE Herrehåndbold, VfL Lübeck-Schwartau, Lugi Handboll, DHK Flensborg and Flensburg Academy.

 Rivalries

 The main rival of SG Flensburg-Handewitt is fellow Schleswig-Holstein side THW Kiel.
 The two clubs compete in the "Nordderby" and have regularly and closely fought for national championships and in finals of the DHB-Pokal.
-As of May 2022, 106 matches have been contested between the two sides, with THW winning 64 and SG with 38 victories.
+As of March 2025, 114 matches have been contested between the two sides, with THW winning 67 and SG with 42 victories.

 The other rival of SG is HSV Hamburg.
 Due to HSV's financial issues and subsequent license removal, Flensburg and Hamburg did not play each other for more than five years until the rivalry was renewed in October 2021 when SG won 33–27 in Hamburg.

+Attendances

+Flensburg first played at Wikinghalle, which was built in 1975.
+They last played there in 1995, having moved to the Flensburger Förderhalle in 1991.
+Flens-Arena has been the home court of the club since its completion in 2001.
+In April 2023, the naming rights for the arena became free, as the agreement with local brewery Flensburger Brauerei ended.